The pros and cons of eating chilli on the body

 Sichuan is a very damp, foggy and cold place throughout most of the year.
 One very important function of chilli is to clear the dampness and to expel the cold.
 This is in accordance with Traditional Chinese Medicine as it is well-known that eating certain foods can help to expel environmental conditions (such as dampness and cold) which may affect the body.
 This why the local people of Sichuan like to each chilli and many people have told me that if you live in Sichuan, you should also learn to eat chilli.

 I have another story to tell you from my friends.
 My friend who lives in Beijing visited Sichuan to work for a few months.
 When he stayed there, he ate chilli every day and he was very healthy and happy.
 When he came back to Beijing, he was still keen to eat chilli dishes every day.
 However, after a couple of weeks he started to have a dry throat, dry nose, red burning eyes, pimples, pain after bowel movement and swelling on his bottom.
 At this point, he stopped eating chilli and started to eat the foods he ate before he went to Sichuan.
 Since he did this, his symptoms disappeared.

-1. What is pathogenic dampness?
+What is pathogenic dampness?

 The health benefits of chilli

 i) Helps to clear fluid retention, dampness and cold